 Placement of the Abutment

 Once the bone and gums are healed and the implant has integrated with the surrounding bone, the cap or temporary restoration is removed.
 A small piece called an abutment is attached to the implant.
 This will serve as a foundation for the final restoration (a dental crown, dental bridge, or denture).
 Another impression will be taken and the process of creating the final restoration will begin.

 Dental Implant Restoration

 After a brief healing period, you will return to our Jacksonville dentist office and the final restoration will be placed.
 The dental crown, dental bridge, or denture is secured to the dental implant(s) for a permanent restoration.
 Your new smile will be complete!
-With proper oral hygiene routine and regular visits to Dr. Alexander, your dental implants should last up to 20 years.
+With a proper oral hygiene routine and regular visits to Dr. Alexander, your dental implants should last up to 20 years.